 - 19 August 2012 | Surfing

-Teahupoo is one of the most powerful and deadly waves in the planet for surfing.
+Teahupoo is one of the most powerful and deadly waves on the planet for surfing.
 How do you ride Tahiti's infamous surf break?

-The history of Teahupoo and surfing is not a old one.
-The town of Teahupoo has seen surfers coming from all regions of the globe, since the 1960s.
-Back then, wave riders discovered that it was possible to paddle out to a reasonable surf break, in only fifteen minutes.
+The story of Teahupoo and surfing is not a new one.
+The town of Teahupoo has seen surfers coming from all regions of the globe since the 1960's.
+Back then, wave riders were discovering that it was possible to paddle out to a reasonable surf break in only fifteen minutes.

-The first surfer to ride Teahupoo was Tahitian Thierry Vernaudon, in 1985.
-At least, he claims the first ride, along with a few local friends.
-The entire island is surrounded by coral atolls and this spot knows it very well.
+The first surfer to claim first ride Teahupoo was Tahitian Thierry Vernaudon, in 1985.
+A few local friends support his story.
+The entire island is surrounded by coral atolls, making for very interesting surf.

-For Mike Stewart and Ben Severson - two experienced bodyboarders - this was almost the perfect wedge.
-They followed the steps of Vernaudon and brought the word "Teahupoo" to Hawaii and the rest of the globe.
+For Mike Stewart and Ben Severson - two experienced bodyboarders visiting Tahiti - this was almost the perfect wedge.
+Following in the steps of Vernaudon, they returned to Hawaii from Tahiti, and brought with them the word "Teahupoo".

-The defining moment only comes in 1998, though.
-The Gotcha Tahiti Pro sees Teahupoo going wild and pumping serious, breathtaking waves.
-The South Pacific surf beast, also known as "Chopes", was increasingly inviting the big wave surfing elite to Tahiti.
+Teahupoo's defining moment came in 1998, at the Gotcha Tahiti Pro.
+Teahupoo was going wild; pumping serious, breathtaking waves.
+The South Pacific surf beast, affectionately nicknamed "Chopes", grabbed everyone's attention, and before long, the big wave surfing elite were arriving in Tahiti.

-The heaviest wave in the world would claim lives, but would also crown unforgettable surfers and their epic rides.
-Laird Hamilton scored the famous "Millennium Wave" and Any Irons took the title of "King of Teahupoo" to the skies, forever.
+The heaviest wave in the world has claimed lives, but it has also crowned unforgettable surf champions and their epic rides.
+Laird Hamilton scored the famous "Millennium Wave" here, and Any Irons took the title of "King of Teahupoo" with him to the skies, forever.

-If you want to surf Teahupoo once in a lifetime, first of all, don't risk your life.
+If you want to surf Teahupoo as a "once-in-a-lifetime" experience, first of all, don't risk your life.
 Pick a head-high day and start getting used to the fast and hollow drop.
-Then, after ten waves, go for a barreling ride to feel the power and speed of Tahiti.
+Then, after ten waves and suitable confidence, go for a barreling ride to feel the power and speed of Tahiti.

 Are you unsure where to sit in the line-up?
 No worries.
 Depending on the direction of the swell, there are only three take-off spots in Teahupoo.

 The hardest and most challenging spot is the southern surf peak.
-Expect a deep take-off and no mistakes are accepted here.
+Expect a deep take-off, with no mistakes accepted.
 The southwest is the most popular one.
-Finally, get a backdoor experience on the western elbow of Teahupoo.
+You can also have a backdoor experience on the western elbow of Teahupoo.

 Teahupoo is a vibrant and mutant slab breaking over a shallow live reef.
-Its wave face is much bigger than its back and, therefore, offers an heavy, liquid and tubular ride that may be surfed in 45-foot conditions.
+Its wave face is much bigger than its back and, therefore, offers a heavy, liquid, tubular ride that can even be surfed in 45-foot conditions.
 Are you ready for it?